Panitumumab Solution for injection

 What is this medicine?

-PANITUMUMAB (pan i TOOM ue mab) is a chemotherapy drug.
-It targets a specific protein within cancer cells and stops the cells from growing.
+PANITUMUMAB (pan i TOOM ue mab) is a monoclonal antibody.
 It is used to treat colorectal cancer.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

 an unusual or allergic reaction to panitumumab, mouse proteins, other medicines, foods, dyes, or preservatives